top of page

 • Use power words: Choose verbs and adjectives that stir emotion (e.g., “uncover,” “spellbinding,” “heart-pounding”).

 Run your headline through a tool like CoSchedule’s Headline Analyzer.
-It scores clarity, sentiment, and word balance so you know which version packs the biggest punch.
+It scores clarity, sentiment, and word balance, helping you know which version packs the biggest punch.

 book landing page